osrf/gazebo_tutorials/physics_params/tutorial.md

 `constraints` is an element nested under `physics->ode->constraints` in the sdformat [here](http://sdformat.org/spec?ver=1.6&elem=physics#ode_constraints)

-1. `cfm` Constraint Force Mixing (CFM) is a square diagonal matrix, which added a small positive value to the matrix in the linear complementarity problem to be solved.
+1. `cfm` Constraint Force Mixing (CFM) is a square diagonal matrix.
+It adds a small positive value to the matrix in the linear complementarity problem to be solved.
 An explanation about `cfm` is [here](http://ode.org/ode-latest-userguide.html#sec_3_8_0).
-This should be the first parameter to tune when the simulation is not stable, especially that with intermittent contacts.
+This should be the first parameter to tune when the simulation is not stable, especially one with intermittent contacts.
 CFM stablizes the simulation by converting a hard contact to a soft one.
-Therefore, if the error metric to evaluate the solution still uses the violation of the original hard contact, CFM could limit the accuracy of the simulation.
+Therefore, if the error metric to evaluate the solution still uses the violation of the original hard contact CFM could limit the accuracy of the simulation.
 Figure 3-5 in [this paper](https://foswiki.cs.rpi.edu/foswiki/pub/RoboticsWeb/LabPublications/Lu14_IROS.pdf) gives an explicit demonstration about this limitation.
-Due to the fact that CFM is always a small positive value, this limitation is always ignored.
+Due to the fact that CFM is always a small positive value this limitation is always ignored.

 1. `erp` Error Reduction Parameter (ERP) specifies what proportion of the joint error will be fixed during the next simulation step.
 The local ERP value nested under `joints` overwrites that defined